 Cons:

-Why Choose Golf-Themed Hotels in Australia
+Why Choose a Golf Hotel in Australia

 Pros: